Gain the knowledge and skills you need to help you excel

 This module considers the features of a member account and how a member can access their money.
-It also discusses how money can be taken either as a superannuation lump sum or as a pension and how both lump sum and pension payments are proportioned between a member’s taxable and tax-free components.
-This Module discusses the different pension options available to SMSF trustees, with a
+It also discusses how money can be taken either as a superannuation lump sum or as an income stream and how both lump sum and pension payments are proportioned between taxable and tax-free

 This module provides the relevant references to paying benefits from a self-managed superannuation fund (SMSF) in the event of the death of a member.
-It revisits the trustee requirements on death, the benefit payment options available and highlights the different definition of a ‘dependant’ for the purposes of the super and tax laws.
-This module also investigates the ways in which a member can
+It revisits the trustee requirements on death, the benefit payment options and references the appropriate taxation.
+The module also investigates the ways in which a member

 OVERVIEW This module looks at the steps to establish a self-managed superannuation fund (SMSF) as a regulated superannuation fund in order to become a complying superannuation fund entitled to tax concessions.
 The module identifies the trustee covenants that all trustees must abide by and are deemed to be incorporated into